Please ensure Javascript is enabled for purposes of website accessibility

 And third, once you do sell some shares, try to raise your stop (or mental stop) to near breakeven (ballpark) on the rest of the position.
 This will bring you the greatest benefit from booking partial profits: With some money in the bank and little risk on the remaining portion (barring overnight gaps down), you can give the rest of your stake plenty of room to maneuver, increasing your odds of capturing a big move.

 Is booking partial profits some sort of magic elixir to making money?
 Of course not.
-But it’s a simple, well-rounded approach to many environments, especially when moves prove fleeting like this year.
+But it’s a simple, well-rounded approach to many environments, especially when moves turn out to be fleeting.

-If you want to know what other growth stocks I’m currently recommending – several of which I’ve already booked partial profits on – click here to subscribe to my Cabot Growth Investor advisory, where we’ve consistently beaten the market for the last two decades!
+If you want to know what growth stocks I’m currently recommending – several of which I’ve already booked partial profits on – click here to subscribe to my Cabot Growth Investor advisory.

 [author_ad]